Marchese Piero Antinori

 Dig deeper into the Antinori legacy

-We invite you to enjoy a private tour and tasting at our estate in the breathtaking eastern mountains of Napa Valley.
-We accept appointments for groups of up to 8 people at 10 a.m. or at 3 p.m.
-Monday – Friday, and on Saturdays during the summer.
-After the tour of the estate and winery, sit down for a tasting of Antica Napa Valley's current releases in our beautiful guest room, which offers expansive views of the estate.
-Experience lasts approximately 90 minutes.
+We invite you to enjoy a private tasting at our estate in the breathtaking eastern mountains of Napa Valley.
+We accept appointments for groups of up to 4 people, Monday – Friday, and some Saturdays during the summer months.
+Guests are seated outside at private tables.
+During cooler months, guests are seated at the Antica community table located in the Cucina.